 - Origins: Western linguists think they came from the Amazon by way of the Orinoco River in Venezuela.
 In 400 BC they began spreading to the islands.
 By AD 900 they were in Jamaica.

 Spanish genocide and disease wiped out 85% of the Tainos.
-It shocked Europe, even back then.
-And yet, despite all that – or, rather, because of all that – the Spanish debated whether the Tainos had souls in the Valladolid Debate (1550-1551).
+The Spanish debated whether the Tainos had souls in the Valladolid Debate (1550-1551).

-Many Spanish settlers took Taino wives.
+The Spanish took Taino wives.
 They brought in African slaves to take the place of dead Taino workers.
-Today Puerto Rico and the Dominican Republic are, genetically and culturally, mostly a mix of Spanish, Taino and West African:
+Today Puerto Rico and the Dominican Republic are, genetically and culturally, a mix of Spanish, Taino and West African: